“We need an aggressive go-getter who can wear different hats and work without a lot of direction in a fast-paced, high-pressure environment.”

 Hell, in any case, if you are putting in more hours, you should at least be getting more done.
 Isn’t it?

-With all the distractions pulling us in different directions, we hardly get the time to focus on the do the actual work, which only leads to waste of time, money, energy and attention.
+With all the distractions pulling us in different directions, we hardly get the time to focus on the actual work, which only leads to waste of time, money, energy and attention.

 Companies with crazy, messy cultures and processes (masked with shiny labels like fast-paced, high-energy and such) aren’t good at working, but wasting.